mubaxhir/shop_manager/Readme.md

 - Are class-based views and serializers used appropriately?
 - Is authentication enforced?
 - Are third-party packages used correctly?
+- Are Celery tasks defined and tested?
+- Are unit tests comprehensive and passing?
+- Are migrations applied and database schema normalized?
+- Is the code style consistent with PEP 8?
+- Are error handling and logging implemented?
+- redundant code removed?
+- code reuseable and modular?

 ## Onboarding Plan (For Juniors)